-Study participants will be required to take the study drug (nicotinamide riboside or placebo) for 3.5 months.
+Study participants will be required to take the study drug (nicotinamide riboside or placebo) for three and a half months.
 After being on the study drug for about a week, a small patch of capsaicin cream is applied to the thigh, causing the small nerve fibers under the patch to degenerate.
 After two days, the patch is removed, and regeneration will begin.
 The nerve regeneration is expected to take place over the next three months.
 Small nerve fiber density in the skin is determined by skin biopsies at different times throughout the study.
-Skin biopsies are established medical procedures during which a small piece of skin is removed, and the wound is expected to fully heal.
+Skin biopsies are established medical procedures where a small piece of skin is removed and the wound is expected to fully heal.

-There are no direct benefits to you as a study participant; however, we want to compensate you for potential expenses.
+There are no direct benefits to you as a study participant, but we want to compensate you for potential expenses.
 You will get paid $100 for each of the five study visits, plus an additional $100 upon study completion.